 EXAMPLE:

 If you can notice, in the above few lines, I have merged qualities like positivity, self-motivation, quick learner, social and a team player in just a few lines.
-I have given a general example, but the answer to this question also should consist of your strengths based on the job role you are being hired for.
+I have given a general example, but the answer to this question should also consist of your strengths based on the job role you are being hired for.
 For instance, if it is a technical role, mention your technical skills and the accomplishments that you have obtained because of that particular skill.

 Q4.
 What are your weaknesses?